hashicorp/vault/website/source/guides/operations/reference-architecture.html.md

 page_title: "Vault Deployment Reference Architecture - Guides"
 sidebar_current: "guides-operations-reference-architecture"
 description: |-
-  This guide provides guidance in the best practices of Vault Enterprise implementations through use of a reference architecture.
+  This guide provides guidance in the best practices of Vault implementations through use of a reference architecture.
 ---

 # Vault Deployment Reference Architecture

-The goal of this document is to provide guidance in the best practices of _HashiCorp Vault Enterprise_ implementations through use of a Reference Architecture.
-This example is meant to convey a general architecture, which is likely to be adapted to accommodate the specific needs of each implementation.
+The goal of this document is to recommend deployment practices of _HashiCorp Vault_.
+This reference architecture conveys a general architecture that should be adapted to accommodate the specific needs of each implementation.

--> This document assumes Vault to be leveraging Consul as the [storage backend](/docs/internals/architecture.html), as this is the recommendation storage backend for production deployments.
+-> This document assumes Vault uses Consul as the [storage backend](/docs/internals/architecture.html) since that is the recommended storage backend for production deployments.

 The following topics are addressed in this guide: